Finding, keeping, and developing great people isn’t easy, but finding, keeping and developing great managers is even harder.

 11. Vision and goal setting

-A manager ensures the vision and strategy of the organization is translated into an actionable vision and strategy for the team.
-They help people understand how their role contributes to the organization’s success.
+A manager ensures the organization’s vision and strategy are translated into an actionable vision and strategy for the team.
+They help their reports understand how their role contributes to the organization’s success.

 How to hire great managers

 It’s all very well to identify the traits we want to see in managers, but recruiting people with the traits we’re looking for can be another challenge entirely.

 Google offers these tips for finding great managers: